10 Things to Know About the IRS Collection Process

 10. Your collection case may be placed in “uncollectible” status if the IRS determines you don’t have the ability to pay the tax at this time.
 Penalties and interest continue to accrue while in uncollectible status.

-For assistance with the IRS Collection process, or another tax matter, contact us today at 1 (714) 382-6780 for a FREE and CONFIDENTIAL consultation with former IRS Personnel and CPAs.
+For assistance with the IRS Collection process, or another tax matter, contact us today at 1 (714) 382-6780 for a FREE and CONFIDENTIAL consultation with our CPAs and former IRS Collection Agents.

 We look forward to serving you.